Elena S. Pikulina

 We introduce the concept of subtle discrimination—biased acts that cannot be objectively ascertained as discriminatory—and study its implications in a model of competitive promotions.
 We show that subtle (as opposed to overt) discrimination has unique implications.
 Discriminated candidates perform better in low-stakes careers, while favored candidates perform better in high-stakes careers.
 In equilibrium, firms are polarized: high-productivity firms become “progressive” and have diverse management teams, while low-productivity firms choose to be “conservative” and homogeneous at the top.
 Subtle discrimination also has unique empirical predictions in contexts such as equity analysis, lending, fund flows, banking careers, and entrepreneurial finance.

-Political divide and the composition of households’ equity portfolios with Yihui Pan, Stephan Siegel, and Tracy Yue Wang.
+Political divide and partisan portfolio disagreement, with Yihui Pan, Stephan Siegel, and Tracy Yue Wang.

 Wharton School - WRDS Award For the Best Empirical Finance Paper, 2023 WFA (San Francisco, USA)